alyboba/cfms-website.github.io/src/site/_news/2018-08-08-elections-call.md

 You must notify [pastpresident@cfms.org](mailto:pastpresident@cfms.org) one week prior to the meeting if you wish to deliver a speech by proxy.

-### Nomination Process
+### Term Details

 Newly elected board directors will commence their roles at the conclusion of AGM 2018.
 Each position is for a one-year term.
 Please note as per [the resolution passed at SGM 2018](https://www.cfms.org/files/meetings/sgm-2018/resolutions/GC-SGM-Motion1-Elections-Timeline.pdf), the 2 vice-presidents, as well as non-regional directors will have –elect successors elected at SGM 2019.

-All newly-elected members of the board are strongly encouraged to attend a breakfast handover meeting on Sunday September 23, 2018.
+All newly-elected members of the board are strongly encouraged to attend a breakfast handover meeting on Sunday September 23, 2018.<br>
 All newly-elected members of the board are expected to attend the first in-person board meeting which will be held from October 26-28th, 2018 in Ottawa.

 Any student member of the CFMS at any school may run.
 While previous experience with the workings of the CFMS is strongly encouraged, it is not required.